Holistic Environmental Management Information Disclosure Based on the TCFD Framework, TNFD Framework Draft, etc.

 Risk Management

-Senior management develops measures to address significant physical and transitional risks related to climate change detected in scenario analysis into mitigation and adaptation strategies, as described in the section on governance, and manages targets under the supervision of the Board.
-The same applies to overall risks related to sustainability, including the degree of dependence and impact on natural capital and the creation of a circular
+In the section on governance, we have described our measures to address significant physical and transitional risks related to climate change detected in scenario analysis.
+Senior management deploys mitigation and adaptation strategies and manages targets under the supervision of the Board.
+The same applies to overall risks related to sustainability, including the degree of dependence and impact on natural capital and the creation of a circular economy.

 The risk management system and PDCA cycle are as follows.